Ontotext-AD/concept-extraction-docs/roadmap/index.md

 ## Upcoming changes

-We don't have any upcoming plans really, since this is the enabling infrastructure and it's doing it's job really well.
-We are rather focusing on improving our core concept extraction technology which powers our [Tagging service](http://tag.ontotext.com/).
+We don't have any upcoming plans really, since this is the enabling infrastructure and it's doing its job really well.
+We are rather focused on improving our core concept extraction technology which powers our [Tagging service](http://tag.ontotext.com/).